TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 # Blueprint

-There's a [blueprint](https://bottlecapdave.github.io/HomeAssistant-OctopusEnergy/blueprints/#manual-intelligent-dispatch-refreshes) provided which does one call 30 seconds after the car is plugged in, then at the normal 3 minute refresh intervals while the car continues to be plugged in.
+There's a [Blueprint](https://bottlecapdave.github.io/HomeAssistant-OctopusEnergy/blueprints/#manual-intelligent-dispatch-refreshes) provided which does one refresh 30 seconds after the car is plugged in, then at the normal 3 minute refresh intervals while the car continues to be plugged in.

 There's an install link in the documentation which is meant to redirect into Home Assistant.
 It didn't work for me.
 Instead, I copied the source link (a GitHub URL), went to "Settings -> Automations -> Blueprints", pressed "Import Blueprint" and pasted the link.
 Once the Blueprint has imported, you can open it and configure it.

 {% include candid-image.html src="/assets/images/home-assistant/octopus-refresh-blueprint.png" alt="Octopus Manual Refresh Blueprint" %}

-A Blueprint is a pre-packaged parameterized automation.
+A [Blueprint](https://www.home-assistant.io/docs/blueprint/) is a pre-packaged parameterized automation.
 Provide the required details and a new automation is created using the Blueprint.
 Editing a Blueprint automation returns you to the configuration editor.
 You can also update to the latest version if the source Blueprint changes.

 I decided to start with the Blueprint and tweak it if needed.
 The first hurdle is that there's no "Intelligent Dispatches Data Last Retrieved" entity.
 The documentation says it's disabled by default.
 Enabling it was harder than I thought.
 If you go to the Octopus Energy integration page in Home Assistant, it's not listed with the other Charger entities, or any other device on the page.
 You need to choose "Entities" from the top hamburger menu and scroll to the bottom of the list.
 You can then click on the disabled icon to enable it.